jjodl/cp4i-pot-public/APIC-labs/StepZen-GraphQL/ReadMe.md

 ![](images/ace-getaccounts-results.png)

 7\.
-Copy and past into a text editor one of the **Id** values from the output (e.g., 0014100000D0bbQAAR).  **Note:** You will want to make sure that you capture an Id that has the BillingStreet, BillingCity, BillingState, BillingPostalCode, and BillingCountry populated with a value other than null.
+Copy and past into a text editor one of the **Id** values from the output (e.g., 0014100000D0bbQAAR).  <br>
+**NOTE IMPORTANT:** You will want to make sure that you capture an Id that has the **<u>BillingStreet, BillingCity, BillingState, BillingPostalCode, and BillingCountry</u>** populated with a value other than null.
 You will use this Id to test getAccount operation.

 ![](images/ace-getaccounts-id.png)